spatialthoughts/qgis-tutorials/source/docs/3/working_with_projections.rst

 .. image:: /static/3/working_with_projections/images/15.png
    :align: center

-16. In the :guilabel:`Layer Properties`, switch to :guilabel:`Information`, the :guilabel:`CRS` is ``EPSG:27700 - OSBG 1935 / British National Grid - Projected``, hence it get matced perfectily with the vector file.
+16. In the :guilabel:`Layer Properties`, switch to :guilabel:`Information`, the :guilabel:`CRS` is ``EPSG:27700 - OSBG 1935 / British National Grid - Projected``, hence it get mathced perfectly with the vector file.
 Also, the file is georeferenced can be verified by :guilabel:`GDAL Drive` as ``GeoTIFF``.

 .. image:: /static/3/working_with_projections/images/16.png
    :align: center